Francis Pym: Political career

 Pym entered politics as a member of Herefordshire County Council in 1958.
 He contested Rhondda West without success in 1959 and entered Parliament in 1961 at a by-election as MP for Cambridgeshire.
 He held the seat until 1983, and thereafter was MP for South East Cambridgeshire until 1987.
-He was an opposition whip from 1964 and served under Edward Heath as Government Chief Whip (1970–1973) and Northern Ireland Secretary (1973–1974), and Margaret Thatcher as Defence Secretary (1979–1981), Leader of the House of Commons and Lord President of the Council (1981–1982).
+He was an opposition whip from 1964 and served under Edward Heath as Government Chief Whip (1970–1973), playing a critical role during the passage of the European Community Bill (1972), which ensured British entry into Europe.
+He subsequently joined the Heath Cabinet as Northern Ireland Secretary (1973–1974), and also served as a Cabinet minister in the first Thatcher Government as Defence Secretary (1979–1981), Leader of the House of Commons and Lord President of the Council (1981–1982).
 He became foreign secretary during the Falklands War in 1982 following Lord Carrington's resignation, but was removed by Thatcher the following year after her second election victory.

-Pym was a leading member of the "wets", Conservative MPs skeptical of Thatcherism.
+Pym was a leading member of the "wets", Conservative MPs sceptical of Thatcherism.
 During the 1983 general election campaign he said on the BBC's Question Time that "Landslides don't on the whole produce successful governments".
 This was publicly repudiated by Thatcher and he was sacked after the election.
 Shortly afterwards, he launched a pressure group called Conservative Centre Forward to argue for more centrist, one-nation policies but with Thatcher at the height of her powers, it was unsuccessful.
 He stood down at the 1987 election and was created a life peer as Baron Pym (of Sandy in the County of Bedfordshire) on 9 October 1987.